adriantanasse/CyberSecurity/04-MICROSOFT-365-ENGINEERING/01-M365-SECURITY-OPERATIONS/02-ATTACK-SIMULATION/README.md

 ### Findings

-- No successful authentications observed
+✔️ No successful authentications observed
-- No MFA challenges completed
+✔️ No MFA challenges completed
-- No privilege escalation activity detected
+✔️ No privilege escalation activity detected
-- No suspicious administrative actions observed
+✔️ No suspicious administrative actions observed
-- No evidence of account takeover
+✔️ No evidence of account takeover

 ---

 # Investigation Findings

-The investigation determined that the activity was consistent with a password spray attack targeting multiple user accounts.
+The investigation determined that the activity was consistent with **a password spray attack targeting multiple user accounts**.

-The attacker attempted to authenticate against several accounts using invalid credentials.
+The attacker attempted to authenticate against several accounts using **invalid credentials**.

 Microsoft Entra ID successfully recorded and logged all authentication failures, providing visibility into the attack pattern.